esper-io/dev-docs/docs/home/console.md

    * Changing the distance between the camera and the screen - move your device closer or further from the QR code
    * Hold the device still for a few seconds once you have adjusted the distance

-Once Esper has successfully read the QR code, you’ll see the Set up your device screen.
-Touch **ACCEPT & CONTINUE**.
+Once Esper has successfully read the QR code, you’ll see the 'Set Up Your Device,' screen.
+Touch or Click **ACCEPT & CONTINUE**.

 <img src="./assets/NewConsole/AcceptContinue.png" alt="alt text" style="max-width:200px;"/>